josephsamela/josephsamela.github.io/projects/index.md

 ---

 ## [OBS Macro Scene Switcher](https://josephsamela.github.io/obs-macro-scene-switcher/)
 $150 streamdeck - seriously?!
-Grab some keyboard switches, an arduino micro, altoids tin and hot-glue and start switching OBS scenes on the cheap with this homemade macro keyboard.
+Grab some keyboard switches, an arduino micro, altoids tin and hot-glue.
+Start switching OBS scenes on the cheap with this homemade macro keyboard.
 Features 5 programmable macro keys - each bound to a OBS scene.
-While streaming switch scenes like a champion with the *OBS Macro Scene Switcher*
+While streaming, switch scenes like a champion with the *OBS Macro Scene Switcher*.

 ---